🎉The 2026 Radar is live! Interested in contributing? Get into contact with us!

 to the right, which point to the interconnectedness of many use cases.

-LLM Usage at a German Law Firm
+Legal AI Usage at German Law Firm

 Who is using it?